ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Halloween/This week Halloween Review, Images, Transitions.md

 ---

-## This week Halloween Review, Images, Transitions
+## Monday This week Halloween Review, Images, Transitions

 ### Review: story
 Look at your story one more time.
 Can you make it better?